SwathantraPulicherla/testingGocodeo/README.md

-# C Unit Testing with Ceedling, Unity & CMock
+# testingGocodeo# C Unit Testing with Ceedling, Unity & CMock

-This repository demonstrates **fully automated** unit test generation and execution for C code with inter-file dependency mocking.
+A new repository for testing Go code.This repository demonstrates **fully automated** unit test generation and execution for C code with inter-file dependency mocking.

 ## 🚀 Features